ISSUIUC/ISS-PCB/CONTRIBUTING.md

 # **Example Workflow**

-Here is a barebones demo of a typical workflow when working with Ticket branches.
+Here is a barebones demo of a typical workflow when working with branches.

 1. Run `git pull` to make sure you have the latest version
 2. Make sure you are on the correct branch; If not run `git checkout BRANCH_NAME`